The Naked Gun: The Naked Gun: ICUP (2012)

-The Naked Gun: ICUP, a point and click and adventure game, was released by Gamecentric Media and Paramount in 2011.
-The story and concept were penned by Robert LoCash, a writer of the third Naked Gun film.
-A press release by Gamecentric about the read "Spoofing modern crime dramas and lampooning popular video games, THE NAKED GUN: ICUP is designed as a continuation of the classic film franchise for the digital age.
-The game will be serialized over six episodes starting this fall with a new episode debuting monthly.
-Each episode will be fully voice-acted by top Hollywood talent to deliver a classic story-driven adventure supported by the itemized incentive structure of current popular social network games."
-Due to Leslie Nielsen's death in 2010, voice actor A. J. Locascio took over as Frank Drebin Jr., the son of the original character.
+The Naked Gun: ICUP, a point-and-click adventure game, was released by Gamecentric Media and Paramount for iOS, Android, and Windows in 2012.
+The story and concept were penned by Robert LoCash, a writer of the Naked Gun 33 1/3: The Final Insult.
+Due to Leslie Nielsen's death in 2010, voice actor A.J.
+LoCascio took over as Frank Drebin Jr., the son of the original character.
 The game received an average score of 60 on the review aggregator Metacritic.